bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 The tutorial will focus on bitcoin and bdk-rn concepts and api and will gloss over react native related aspects.
 All the code for this tutorial is available on Github at https://github.com/LtbLightning/AwesomeBitcoinApp

-Figure 1. is our end goal, an app that interacts with the bitcoin network manages keys and utxos, and synchs utxos from new blocks and broadcasts tansactioins.
+Figure 1. is our end goal, an app that interacts with the bitcoin network manages keys and UTXOs, and synchs UTXOs from new blocks and broadcasts transactions.